 By public bus it takes 23 hours to travel from Vientiane to Hanoi.
 You can also fly direct from Vientiane to Hanoi which takes only 1 hour 35 minutes but costs 5 to 10 times more than travelling by bus.

 Bus Times from Vientiane to Hanoi

-There is a single daily bus service from Vientiane to Hanoi which you can book online.
+There are currently bus services a day from Vientiane to Hanoi available to book online.

 |18:00||17:00||$36 USD||HTX Van Tai 277|